schibsted/libvmod-hashids/README.md

 # vmod-hashids

-This module makes hashids encoding and decoding available in VCL.
+This module makes Hashids encoding and decoding available in VCL.
 See https://hashids.org/ for details about the hashids library.

 # Functions